boyonk913/tf2-bot-kicker/README.md

 look in detail on how it works.

 ## HELP!
 IT DOESN'T WORK!
 Oh no!
 Look through the bugtracker and see if your issue can be found there.
-If not, consider [https://github.com/boyonkgit/tf2-bot-kicker/issues/new](creating an issue) and I'll try and get back to you.
+If not, consider [creating an issue](https://github.com/boyonkgit/tf2-bot-kicker/issues/new) and I'll try and get back to you.

 ## I WANT TO CONTRIBUTE TO / ADAPT / CHANGE THE CODE
 Amazing!
 All help is appreciated!
 Consider forking the project and changing what you believe needs to be changed.
-Make sure you follow [https://github.com/boyonkgit/tf2-bot-kicker/blob/main/LICENSE.md](the license)
+Make sure you follow [the license](https://github.com/boyonkgit/tf2-bot-kicker/blob/main/LICENSE.md)